Sodium arsenide

-Sodium arsenide, also known as trisodium arsenide, is the inorganic compound of sodium and arsenic with the formula Na_{3}As.
+Sodium arsenide, also known as trisodium arsenide, is the inorganic compound of sodium and arsenic with the formula Na3As.
 It is a dark colored solid that degrades upon contact with water or air.
-It is prepared by the reaction of the elements at 200–400 °C. The compound is mainly of interest as exhibiting an archetypal structure.
+The compound is mainly of interest as exhibiting an archetypal structure.
 The normal pressure "sodium arsenide" phase is adopted by many alkali metal pnictides.
-At 3.6 gigapascals, Na_{3}As adopts the Li_{3}Bi structure, which is another archetypal structure.
+At 3.6 GPa, Na3As adopts the Li3Bi structure, which is another archetypal structure.
 Sodium arsenide is a crystalline solid used as a semiconductor and in photo optic applications.
 Its IUPAC name is disodioarsanylsodium.

-At high pressures, Na_{3}As adopts this cubic structure (the so-called Li_{3}Bi motif).
+At high pressures, Na3As adopts this cubic structure (the so-called Na3As motif).

+Synthesis

+It is prepared by passing 350-450 C sodium vapor over preheated elemental arsenic in an evacuated tube and removing excess sodium at 450 C under high vacuum.